The shares of BSE Ltd. were trading at Rs.2234.95, up by 7.6% in today’s trading session.

 The shares of Stove Kraft Ltd. were trading at Rs.725.90, down by 14.3% in today’s trading session.

 The stock tanked after the company reported a 67% year-on-year (YoY) drop in profit after tax (PAT) of Rs 11.1 crore in the December quarter (Q3FY22), owing to higher operational costs.
 In the previous quarter, the manufacturer of home and kitchen appliances reported a profit of Rs 33.50 crore (Q3FY21).
+As of today’s date, this is the Stove Kraft share price.

 The company’s revenue remained flat in Q3FY22 at Rs 298 crore, while the earnings before interest, taxes, depreciation, and amortisation (ebitda) margin contracted 770 basis points to 7.2%.